-Misconception #2: Condo units cannot be customized
+Misconception #2: Condo unit design cannot be customized

-Misconception #3: Condominiums are not pet-friendly
+Misconception #3: A small condo is not pet-friendly

 Misconception #4: Condo living is limited to staying inside your unit